For Big Data users only:

-For use cases using these options, see the tMap section of Talend Components Reference Guide.
+For use cases using these options, see the related documentation of the tMap component.

-As explained above, the Reload at each row option is used to read all the records of a lookup flow for each record of the main flow.
-In general, this approach increases the time of Job execution, however, it becomes recommended if the main flow and lookup flow meet the following conditions:
+The Reload at each row option is used to load all the records of a lookup flow for each record of the main flow.

-The advantage of this approach, with both conditions satisfied, is that it helps deal with the fact that the amount of lookup data increases over time, since you can run queries against the data from the main flow in the database component in order to select only that lookup data which is assumed to be relevant for each record in the main flow, such as in the following example which uses lookup data from a MySQL database.
+When the main flow has much less rows than the lookup flow (for example, with a ratio of 1000 or more) and the lookup input is a database component, the advantage of this approach is that it helps deal with the fact that the amount of lookup data increases over time, since you can run queries against the data from the main flow in the database component to select only the lookup data that is relevant for each record in the main flow, such as in the following example which uses lookup data from a MySQL database.